 An easy way to carry them back is to buy them as fridge magnets or bookmarks.

-Now, if you visit museums like I do – you cannot but be fascinated by the fine Chinese Porcelain.
+Now, if you visit museums as I do – you cannot but be fascinated by the fine Chinese Porcelain.
 When I visited Meissen Porcelain in Germany – I heard the stories of Chinese Porcelain.
 So, it was always on my Hong Kong Souvenirs List.

 Well, I did not pick one, but I explored all possible Chinese Porcelain that I could.
 You can pick up the inexpensive tea sets at Ladies Market or Temple Street or walk to high-end showrooms and buy the exquisite Chinese Porcelain with delicate hand-painted designs.

 Most Chinese Porcelain I have seen outside China is Blue and White in color, but here, I found them in all possible colors and color combinations.

 Chinese Board Games

 The Chinese have a set of board games that they have given to the world.
 In fact, on the streets of Hong Kong, I could still find groups of men playing these games.
 Some of the classic Chinese games that you can buy are:

 - Chinese Checkers